mverleg/gongzuo/README.rst

 Gongzuo
 ===============================

-This repository contains code related to work, but not directly part of the product.
+This repository contains experimental projects, some of them related to work (hence the name, which means "work").
 E.g. experiments for better approaches are tested here.

+The succesful ones are moved to dedicated repositories, the unsuccesful ones are abandoned.